richardudovich/developer-documentation/docs/getting-started-part-3.md

         return $setting;
     }

-Notice how `$settings->availableValues` is set from `MyPlugin::$availableDimensionsForAggregation`.
+Notice how `$setting->availableValues` is set from `MyPlugin::$availableDimensionsForAggregation`.
 The **availableValues** property should be set to an array mapping column values with their appropriate display text.
 This array will probably come in handy later so we'll put it in a static class attribute.

 In your plugin class add the following code: